-Dr. Teresa “Teri” Leyba-Ruiz was born in Phoenix, Arizona, at 23rd Avenue and Dobbins in the southside of Phoenix.
-Her father owned about three acres of land.
+Dr. Teresa “Terry” Leyba-Ruiz was born in Phoenix, Arizona, at 23rd Avenue and Dobbins in the southside of Phoenix.
+Her father owned about four acres of land.
 Leyba-Ruiz has lived here for over 50 years, in the same area as she did growing up among the citrus trees at the base of the South Mountains.

-As a young girl, Teri’s mother relocated the family to a neighborhood in North Scottsdale.
+As a young girl, Terry’s mother relocated the family to a neighborhood in North Scottsdale.
 It was a difficult transition.
-Teri faced discrimination, as kids called her names she had not heard before.
+Terry faced discrimination, as kids called her names she had not heard before.
 Her mother was ignored or shut out by neighbors.
 Not long after, the family chose to move back to their three acres in South Phoenix.
-For most of her childhood, Teri attended Greenfield Elementary in the Roosevelt School District.
+For most of her childhood, Terry attended Greenfield Elementary in the Roosevelt School District.

 –> Insert video clip

-When Teri was 22 years old, she became a student teacher.
+When Teri was 23 years old, she became a student teacher at South Mountain High School.
 One day, a male co-worker approached her and asked, “Why aren’t you at home having babies?”
-This was an eye opener for Teri.
+This was an eye opener for Terry.
 She used his discriminatory challenge as fuel, working even harder to counter any assumptions against Latina women.

 –> Insert video clip

 Since then, Leyba-Ruiz has risen in the ranks of higher education, commanding respect and support in and around our South Phoenix Community.
 She started by returning to Greenfield to teach Math, and then moved to South Mountain High School Later, Leyba-Ruiz earned her doctorate at Arizona State University.
 She began teaching Math at South Mountain Community College, where she quickly advanced into leadership roles.
-She became the advisor to the Society of Special Engineers also known as (SHIP).
+She became the advisor to the Society of Hispanic Professional Engineers, also known as SHPE.
 It was in this position that she began to consider ambitions to be a college president.
 It didn’t take long.
-In 2018, Dr. Leyba-Ruiz became the president of Glendale Community College in 2018.
+In 2018, Dr. Leyba-Ruiz became the president of Glendale Community College.
 In many ways Dr. Leyba-Ruiz is a role model, showing men and women in the Mexican-American community that if she can do it, so can they.